Published:

 Key features to look for in real estate financial software

-• Auto-Categorization: Does it map to Schedule E automatically?
+• Auto-categorization: Does it map transactions to Schedule E automatically?

-• Digital Banking: Does it provide modern landlord digital banking features like mobile check deposit and virtual cards?
+• Digital banking: Does it offer modern landlord digital banking features like mobile check deposit and virtual cards?

 Free all-in-one property management software by Baselane.Collect rent with BaselaneFree all-in-one property management software by Baselane.Use Baselane for landlord accountingScreen tenants with Baselane